IvanaHybenova/Salary_Prediction/README.md

 The notebook has a snippet of code, that checks whether there are any new jobs with missing salary at all and stop the execution of the code, if there are not any.

 ### Presentation
-Project presentation is in the attached powerpoint presentation __Salary_predictions-PRESENTATION.pptx__, or you can view it as a markdown file __Salary_predictions-PRESENTATION.md__
+Project presentation is in the attached powerpoint presentation __Salary_predictions-PRESENTATION.pptx__, or you can view it directly on github opening file __Salary_predictions-PRESENTATION.pdf__